 From settlement to migration… A beginning of renewal…

-a country that I will show you; I shall make of you a
+A complete transformation… a revelation… “Leave your country, your kindred and your father’s house for a country that I will show you; I shall make of you a great nation…”

 His trust increases as he learns to know Him.
 His challenges,